rivue/Gamified-Study-Tool/README.md

         - Blueprints maybe

     ideas for grand plan / future:
+        - Youtube Comment AI Bot —> intern idea for next summer?
+            Would involve fine tuning a model to do something, maybe grok or something, to train it on high performing comments and train it to go on youtube videos to write a snarky reply / comment to rack up likes, or use gemini to reply in the way that the company would reply  —-> the bot would be for like a company, Rivue.ai or Duolingo or whatever so they could generate traction / sales or whatever
+            This bot could be fine tuned to scrape relevant channels, like a design company for other design companies YouTube channels / very well known design youtube channels, or grammerly for study channels or something, etc...
         - Brain-Computer Interface (BCI) Integrations For researchers with EEG headsets: detect attention lapses or cognitive overload and adapt content pacing in real time.